-In terms of looks, Ford have upped the ante with this release.
-While the Escape is still unmistakably a SUV, the addition of a lower front end and imposing Mustang-style grille makes this a car that stands out from the crowd.
+In terms of looks, Ford has upped the ante with this release.
+While the Escape is still unmistakably an SUV, the addition of a lower front end and imposing Mustang-style grille make this a car that stands out from the crowd.

 The Escape also has a new set of engine options providing several balances of performance and fuel consumption.
-First up is the standard 1.5L EcoTurbo engine, which produces a highly respectable 181 horsepower and 190lb-ft of torque, passed through an eight-speed automatic transmission to either front-wheel or all-wheel drive.
+Standard - 1.5L EcoTurbo engine, which produces a highly respectable 181 horsepower and 190lb-ft of torque, passed through an eight-speed automatic transmission to either front-wheel or all-wheel drive.

-For a little more power the same transmission can be paired with a meatier 2.0L I-4 engine, which pushes the output up to 250hp, with torque set at 280lb-ft.
+Adding a little more power the same transmission - pair it with a meatier 2.0L I-4 engine, which pushes the output up to 250hp, with torque set at 280lb-ft.

-According to Ford, the new combinations boost performance significantly compared to previous years' equivalent models, with acceleration in particular being 10% more responsive.
+The new combinations (Hybrid and Titanium) boost performance significantly compared to previous years' equivalent models, with acceleration, in particular, being 10% more responsive.

 Lastly, there's also the option of a 2.5L hybrid powertrain on the higher-level trims, with a full plugin EV slated for later in the year.

-The specific fuel economy depends heavily on the drivetrain configuration, and with several options available it's hard to give a precise figure.
-However, the Escape isn't a thirsty SUV for its size, with typical figures of 9.0L / 100km for combined city and highway driving.
+Fuel economy depends on the trim or drivetrain configuration, the standard comes with of 9.0L / 100km for combined city and highway driving.

 Interior Technology and Infotainment

-Instrumentation is highly impressive, based around a customisable 12.3" digital display cluster which provides a clear and neat readout.
-What's more, higher-level trims have the option of extending vital drive details into a head-up display, an option which greatly increases both safety and ergonomics.
+The new Escape is packed of upgraded infotainment features - now comes with an 8" colour touchscreen system which includes Ford's Sync3, Apple CarPlay, and Android Auto integration, customisable 12.3" digital display cluster which provides a clear and neat readout.
+The Hybrid and Titanium trims have the option of extending vital drive details into a head-up display, which greatly increases both safety and ergonomics.